ucbepic/docetl/README.md

 - `type`: Either "full" (include entire chunk) or "summary" (include a summary of the chunk).
 We default to "full" if the section is specified.
 If the section is not specified, we will not include any chunks/summaries from that section
 - `count`: The number of chunks to include (for `head` and `tail` only).
 Can be a fractional value.

+If you specify a `type` of "summary" for any section in `peripheral_chunks`, you must include a `summary_prompt` field in that section.
+This `summary_prompt` should be a Jinja2 template with a `{{ chunk_content }}` variable, which will be replaced with the chunk content when summarizing.

+Each chunk is summarized independently, and the resulting summaries are concatenated to provide peripheral context.
+You can optionally specify a `summary_model` for each section with a "summary" type.
+If not provided, the operation will use the `model` specified for the split operation or fall back to the `default_model`.

 Example:

 ```yaml